PreMiD/Extension-Safari/README.md

 ## Instructions how to install
 - Go to [release page](https://github.com/PreMiD/Extension-Safari/releases/latest) and download latest release.
-- Unpack zip and launch .app file.
+- Mount dmg file and drop Extension to `/Applications` folder.
 - Enable extension in Safari extensions preferences or follow this:
 **(You need to click on this image)** [![Click on video](https://i.imgur.com/cm4PF4d.png)](https://i.ririxi.dev/tutorial.mp4)